User guide

 The data cubes can be used to explore a range of clinical data related to hospital separations.
 This document will provide some tips on how to utilise the data cubes generally and how to deal with the different formats in which the cubes are provided.

-From the 2015-16 financial year, hospitals data cubes have been made available in Excel format.
-Prior to 2015-16 hospitals data cubes are available in the SAS cubes software.
+For older years, hospitals data cubes are available in the SAS cubes software.
+Hospitals data cubes have been made available in excel format in more recent years.
 The guide for extraction of information from these cubes depends on the format in which they are available.

 The excel data cube workbooks consist of two sheets:

-• DRG Counts Data contains separation statistics by AR-DRG by age group by sex by same-day status.
+• DRG Counts Data contains separation statistics by DRG by age group by sex by same-day status.

-• DRG Counts Summary contains a pivot table showing separation statistics by AR-DRG.
-This pivot table can be modified to various levels by right clicking on the table, selecting ‘Show Field List’ and then modifying the pivot table as desired.
+• DRG Counts Summary contains a pivot table showing separation statistics by DRG.
+This pivot table can be modified to various levels by right clicking on the table, selecting ‘Show Field List’, and then modifying the pivot table as desired (see Figure 1).

 • Variables in the ROWS list can be removed to disaggregate at higher levels.

-• Variable such as age group, sex and/or same-day flag can be dragged to the COLUMNS list to disaggregate by these variables.
+• Variables such as age group, sex and/or same-day flag can be dragged to the COLUMNS list to disaggregate by these variables.

 The cubes contain information on the number of separations and number of patient days.
 Once the cube has been aggregated/disaggregated to the desired level, average length of stay can be calculated as number of patient days/number of separations.

 These data cubes will open in a new window.
-Data will be displayed at the most aggregated level.
+Data will be displayed at the most aggregated level, as in Figure 2:

 Expanding categories and sub-categories